jyn514/jyn514.github.io/content/a-year-to-fix-security.md

 There's a sea-change: you're in a rush, but the people depending on you are too.
 Use that as leverage to get them to upgrade.
 Where possible, write developer tooling that helps them automatically upgrade.
+Track whether people are upgrading and patching; if they aren't, invest more in tooling.

 Invest in supply-chain security.
 Inventory your software and infrastructure dependencies.
 Inventory your own systems too: what versions are running in prod? what services do you run that don't have a maintainer? which of your systems are EOL?
 You finally have the ability to review *all* your dependencies without skimming; do so, prioritizing privileged and security-exposed dependencies first.
 LLMs are really good at finding bugs given the source code: use that to your advantage.

+Invest in containment and recovery.
+Do not rely on a single firewall or VPN.
+Instead, use defense-in-depth: segment your networks, limit credential scope, test your backups, and run incident-response exercises.
+If possible, practice bringing up your systems from a cold start.

 Pay attention to developments in frontier and open weight models.
 The more advanced that models get, the less time you have to patch and deploy.